ismaelpessa/PyMUSE/docs/source/tutorial.rst

     * NUMBER
     * MAG_AUTO

-(Assuming that you ran SExtractor in the white image or any image with the same dimensions and astrometry of the cube/ First, to plot your regions, you can use::
+(Assuming that you used SExtractor in the white image or any image with the same dimensions and astrometry of the cube First, to plot your regions, you can use::

     cube.plot_sextractor_regions('sextractor_filename', flag_threshold=32, a_min=3.5)